Claire Liu

-Claire Liu (born May 25, 2000) is an American professional tennis player.
-On 30 January 2023, she reached her career-high singles ranking of world No. 52.
+Claire Liu (Note: Chinese: 刘婧文; pinyin: Liú Jìngwén) (born May 25, 2000) is an American professional tennis player.
+She reached her career-high singles ranking of world No. 52 in January 2023.
+Liu has won two singles titles and one doubles title on the WTA Challenger Tour.

-Liu has won one singles title and one doubles title on the WTA Challenger Tour as well as six titles in singles and one doubles title on the ITF Women's Circuit.
+On the ITF Women's Circuit, she has won eight titles in singles and one in doubles.

-In 2017, she was the world No. 1 in the junior rankings, after winning the Wimbledon girls' singles title, and finishing runner-up at the French Open.
+In 2017, she was the world No. 1 in junior rankings, winning the Wimbledon girls' singles title and finishing runner-up at the French Open.
 Liu also won a junior Grand Slam doubles title at Wimbledon with Usue Arconada in 2016.

 Personal life

 Liu grew up in Thousand Oaks, California.
 Both her parents are Chinese immigrants.
 In 2023, she began maintaining a blog that recounts her experiences on the professional tennis tour and personal life.